How Much Are Most Car Accident Settlements?

 • The median award in motor vehicle accident cases in civil trials was $28,000.
 About 4% of those cases ended in awards of $1 million or more.
 (Source: Bureau of Justice Statistics, 2005)

 These numbers include many cases, from minor accidents to severe, life-changing crashes.
 If your injury has caused you pain, time away from work, or long-term problems, it’s normal to feel unsure about what to expect.
-These figures highlight how serious injuries often lead to higher payouts.
+Consulting experienced accident lawyers can help you understand how these figures may relate to your own case and guide you through the claims process.

 Why Settlement Amounts May Be Higher In California